fabienli/DokuwikiAndroid/README.md

 1. install the application (with direct download link, from Play Store, or build it yourself)
 2. open the application on your phone, and update the settings with: dokuwiki api’s url, user and password
 3. click on home link to display the first page

+# Download
+You can find latest delivery of this application on F-Droid: https://f-droid.org/en/packages/com.fabienli.dokuwiki/